mimiro-io/datahub/DOCUMENTATION.md

 #### Contacting datalayers

 Datalayers are themselves secured services, and the Datahub needs access to them.
-The datalayers currently only support JWT access.
+The datalayers currently support different security mechanisms through the use of login providers.

+The default built in provider supports jwt/auth0 through a set of env variables:

 ```DL_JWT_CLIENT_ID=```